dpc-sdp/ripple/docs/content/design-system/5.components/accordion.md

 ::

 ### Numbered
-Use the 'numbered' variant when it is important the content is read in sequential order.
+Use the numbered variant when it is important the content is read in sequential order.

 ::DocsExample
 ---